whiskyechobravo/kerko/README.md

 The variables below are required and have no default values:

+- `SECRET_KEY`: This variable is required for generating secure tokens in web forms.
+It should have a hard to guess, random value, and should really remain secret.
 - `ZOTERO_API_KEY`: Your API key, as [created on zotero.org](https://www.zotero.org/settings/keys/new).
 - `ZOTERO_LIBRARY_ID`: The identifier of the library to get data from.
 For